 Measure 2.1.b: Percent of Levee Safety Action Classifications complete.
-This measure tracks the percentage of Levee Safety Action Classifications (LSAC) complete.
-Levee systems are assigned a LSAC reflecting a risk assessment.
+This measure tracks the percentage of Levee Safety Action Classifications (LSAC) that the Corps has completed.
+Levee systems are assigned a LSAC rating reflecting a risk assessment.
 The LSAC classification system is intended to provide consistent and systematic guidelines to inform the development of strategies to address levee safety issues.
 The five classes define distinctly different urgencies of action and related types of actions that are commensurate with the risks and consequences associated with the levee system.
-The LSACs are used by the USACE-CW and stakeholders to improve understanding of risk; communication; and quality of decisions.
+The LSACs are used by the USACE-CW and stakeholders to improve understanding of risk, communication, and quality of decisions.
 In addition, LSACs are used to establish priorities and develop solutions that effectively address the risks.